geoneric/fern/document/post/generic_algorithms/introduction.rst

    std::vector<int> my_values{1, 5, 2, 4, 3};
    auto it = std::max_element(my_values.begin(), my_values.end())

-the compiler will instantiate the same algorithm for us as the non-generic version which we wrote above.
+the compiler will instantiate a similar algorithm for us as the non-generic version which we wrote above.
 But the generic algorithm can also be called with other argument types: